 Despite these claims, FDA states, “There are currently no FDA-approved vaccines or drugs to prevent or treat Ebola … There are no approved vaccines, drugs, or investigational products specifically for purchase on the Internet.”

 What about the experimental vaccines that have been in the news?
-The public may hope to get some of those vaccines, but that wouldn’t be any time soon.
 “These investigational products are in the early stages of product development, have not yet been fully tested for safety or effectiveness, and the supply is very limited,” FDA says.

 Consumers are also warned against any claims that a dietary supplement could help prevent or treat Ebola.
 According to FDA, “By law, dietary supplements cannot claim to prevent or cure disease.”

-The truth is, Ebola does not pose a significant risk to the U.S. public, according to the Centers for Disease Control and Prevention (CDC).
+The truth is, Ebola does not pose a significant risk to the U.S. public.
 But it’s just when fear is high that unproven, fraudulent products appear.

 FDA is monitoring for bogus products and false claims, and will take appropriate action if claims aren’t corrected or removed.
 Consumers who have seen fraudulent products or false claims relating to Ebola can report them to FDA, and can also inform BBB.